 How can literature help us understand illnesses?
 In this course, we will engage with a series of questions that elucidate the power of storytelling within the discourses of health and disease.
-Combining close readings of fiction (novels, films, short stories), clinical case studies, and memoirs of health with hands-on meetings with doctors, therapists, authors, artists, members of the ethical council and patient associations, we will explore narrative medicine as part of the new interdisciplinary field Medical Humanities.
+Combining close readings of various types of fiction (novels, films, short stories, (new) media, poems), clinical case studies, and memoirs with hands-on meetings with doctors, authors, therapists, and artists, we will explore narrative medicine as part of the new interdisciplinary field Medical Humanities.
 You will gain insight into how literature can help us comprehend experiences of suffering and illness, approach the bio-ethical implications of treatment and understand the complex relationship between patient and practitioner.

-Narrative Medicine integrates disciplinary objectives from the sciences and the arts and is designed for both the student going into health care and the literature student interested in illness motifs and themes related to body and identity.
+Narrative Medicine integrates disciplinary objectives from the sciences and the arts and is designed for both the student going into health care and the literature student interested in illness motifs and themes related to body and identity; misfitting and disability.

 Together, we will wonder about the connection between narrative and illness and attempt to answer questions such as: What is narrative and how does it relate to us humans?
-How does narrative shape our understanding of disease and treatment as well as our culture's attitude towards these issues?
+How does narrative shape our understanding of disease and treatment, normality and disability as well as our culture's attitude towards these issues?
 What role can narrative play in both the physician’s training as well as in the patient’s attempt to find meaning or coherence when faced with illness?
-And how can we use narrative to sharpen our response, judgement, and evaluation skills to perform our work - as future physicians or simply as humane readers - more effectively in the world?

 By the end of this course you will be able to: